yunusemreerkesikbas/yunusemreerkesikbas/README.md

 As a developer would imagine it 🤙
 ======================================

-Computer Engineering Student | Frontend Developer
+Computer Engineering Student | Software Developer
 --------------------------------------------

 Hello,